nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 An [Application Programming Interface (API)][ibm-learn-api] service is different from a program on the above two points.
 A service is a process that is continuously running and waiting for requests to process.
 For example, a web service keeps listening to the requests from web clients and returns the requested HTML pages.
 Another example are API services that enables a client to create and manage data remotely using a standard interface (API).
 Relying on a standard and documentated API specification enables a service and its clients to be developed using different programming languages and frameworks.

-These two points are among the main reasons why the NLP Sandbox aims to develop NLP Tools as API services.
+These two points are among the main reasons why the NLP Sandbox aims to develop NLP Sandbox tools as API services.
 API services are also inherently cloud-friendly as they can wait in the cloud (public or private servers) and are ready to answer requests anytime.
 Similarly to a web service that responds to million of requests from different users concurrently, an API service can process multiple requests in parallel without overhead for the developer of the service.
 And if your organization has the required resources, it is always possible to deploy multiple instances of the same service behind a load balancer that will take care of distributing the requests among the different instances based on their CPU load, for example.

 ### The OpenAPI Specification

-Requiring NLP Sandbox users to develop NLP Tools as API services instead of programs is not a decision that we made lightly.
+Requiring NLP Sandbox users to develop NLP Sandbox tools as API services instead of programs is not a decision that we made lightly.
 We ultimately decided that the benefits of adopting a design based on the use of APIs outweighed the risk that we are taking to ask developers to develop outside of their comfort zone.

 By adopting the [OpenAPI specification] and leveraging the tools developed by the [OpenAPI community], we actually find it more efficient to develop an API service than developing a program (see below).